MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/d-network-topology-and-connectivity.md

 - Do not use VNet Service Endpoints when there are data exfiltration concerns, unless NVA filtering is used.

-## 7. Planning for Inbound and Outbound Internet Connectivity
+## 7. Planning for inbound and outbound internet connectivity

 This section describes recommended connectivity models for inbound and outbound connectivity to and from the public Internet.

-***Design Considerations***
+***Design considerations***

 - Azure native network security services such as Azure Firewall, Application Gateway WAF, and Azure Front Door WAF are fully managed services, meaning that customers do not incur the operational and management costs associated with infrastructure deployments, which can become complex at scale.

-- The CAF enterprise-scale landing zone architecture is fully compatible with third party network virtual appliances, should the customer prefer to use NVAs or for situations where native services do not satisfy specific customer requirements.
+- The CAF enterprise-scale landing zone architecture is fully compatible with third-party network virtual appliances, should the customer prefer to use NVAs or for situations where native services do not satisfy specific customer requirements.

-***Design Recommendations***
+***Design recommendations***

 - Use Azure Firewall to govern outbound traffic to the internet and non-HTTP/S inbound connections.